Block Style Layout in

 Orientation – For frost protection, an east-west orientation has a slight advantage of collecting heat.
 For summer crop growth, a north-south orientation has a slight advantage of sunlight on both sides of the plant row each day.
 Because there is no clear advantage, orient the beds in whatever direction work best for the landscape design.
 Often beds are best arranged to be an appealing landscape feature of the property.

-Construction materials – A simple way to construct a raised bed garden is to use construction lumber (2 by 4s, 2 by 6s, 2 by 8s and 2 by 10s).
+Construction materials – A simple way to construct a raised bed garden is to use construction lumber (2 by 4s, 2 by 6s, 2 by 8s, and 2 by 10s).
 Untreated lumber will last for several years, except in high salt areas or wet sites.
-Simply cut two pieces the width of the bed (typically four feet) and two others to the desired bed length.
-Using three and one-half to four inch decking screws, screw the corners together to make a four-sided box.
-Place the box-like frame on the soil and fill.
+Treated lumber will last longer.
+Simply cut two pieces the width of the bed (typically 4 feet) and two others to the desired bed length.
+Using 3½ to 4 inch decking screws, screw the corners together to make a four-sided box.
+Turn the soil in the area for ease mixing planting box soil with underlying soil, to avoid making a perched water table.
+Place the box-like frame on the soil and fill, then mix fill with underlying soil.

 Various landscaping timbers may also be used in like fashion.
-However, do not use CCA pressure treated lumber (removed from the market several years ago due to arsenic concerns) or railroad ties (creosote cancer concerns).
+Copper-quaternary treated lumber is safe for garden boxes.
+However, do not use railroad ties (creosote cancer concerns) or CCA pressure treated lumber (removed from the market several years ago due to arsenic concerns).
 Brick or other building materials may also be suitable.

 Raised beds may also be made without sides.
-Here, organic matter is mixed in as the garden is tilled.
+Here, organic matter is mixed as the garden is tilled.
 Walkways are dug down with the soil thrown up on the bed.
-Beds are four feet wide at the base and three feet wide at the top.
-The entire bed is covered with organic mulch such as dry grass clippings to prevent soil erosion and reduce compaction from rain and sprinkler irrigation.
+Beds are 4 feet wide at the base and three feet wide at the top.
+The entire bed is covered with organic mulch like dry grass clippings to prevent soil erosion and reduce compaction from rain and sprinkler irrigation.
 [Figure 6]

 When adding soil, avoid creating a situation where one type of soil ends and another begins.
 This creates a line between soil types that impedes water and air infiltration and slows, or even stops, root penetration.
 If the soil being added to the bed is different from the soil below, mix some of the two together before adding the remainder to avoid a distinct line of change.